How Do Couples Therapists Use Cognitive Behavioral Therapy?

 What is cognitive behavioral therapy?

-Cognitive behavioral therapy is one of the most common therapeutic methods practiced today, widely considered to be “the current gold standard of psychotherapy”.
+Cognitive behavioral therapy (CBT) is one of the most common and effective evidence-based talk therapy methods practiced today, widely considered to be “the current gold standard of psychotherapy”.

 How CBT works in couples counseling

 In the context of individual therapy, it’s easy to see how CBT could be helpful.
-Take an individual who has an anxiety disorder, for example.
+Take an individual who has a mental health concern, such as an anxiety disorder, for example.
 Helping them recognize when they’re experiencing anxious thoughts that are unlikely to be true or to come to fruition can be the first step toward adjusting them to include a more realistic perspective.
 By practicing this process repeatedly over time—both during therapy and outside of sessions—the individual can gradually reshape some instinctive thought patterns that can cause distress.

 CBT can work in much the same way in couples counseling.
 A therapist can help each individual learn to identify any flawed patterns of thinking they may have regarding their relationship, vulnerability, communication, or similar topics and learn to challenge them so they cause problematic feelings or behaviors less often.
 Some ways a therapist may use CBT in the context of couples counseling may include the following.